 Tents are built around the physical forces of tension and compression of fabric and poles.
 Like most things, tent form follows function, so consider your needs and the designs will follow suit.

-Family tents, with their vertical walls, allow campers to stand up and change.
-While a low-profile backpacking tent will sling low to the ground to deflect wind and rain.
+Family tents, with their vertical walls, allow campers to stand up (or at least, sit up) and change, while a low-profile backpacking tent will sling low to the ground to deflect wind and rain.

 Tent Trail Weight